-Employee Va cination Status Checklist Fully Vaccinated Vaccination In Progress Unvaccinated and declining to get vaccinated Medical/Religious Exemption Obtain acceptable proof of vaccination from vaccinated employees.
-Maintain records of each employee's vaccination status by photocopy, digital photograph, scanned image, PDF, or state-issued QR-code. □ Provide up to four hours of paid leave to receive each primary vaccination dose, and reasonable time and paid sick leave to recover from any side effects experienced following each primary vaccination dose. □ Employees receiving the single-dose Janssen (Johnson & Johnson) must receive the single dose by Tuesday, January 4, 2022. □ Employees receiving the Pfizer-BioNTech vaccine series must receive: ○ First dose on or before Tuesday, December 14, 2021. ○ Second dose 21 days later. □ Employees receiving the Moderna vaccine series must receive: ○ First dose on or before Tuesday, December 7, 2021. ○ Second dose 28 days later. □ For employees who are in the workplace at least once per week, weekly negative COVID-19 tests. □ For an employee who works remotely - negative COVID-19 test within 7 days of entering office. □ All unvaccinated employees must wear a mask when indoors or when occupying a vehicle with another person for work purposes. • Employers must offer an exemption the grounds of a medical contraindion or a disability pursuant to the Amer with Disabilities Act (ADA).
-For more information see the EEOC guidance (Section K). • Employers must offer an exemption or a disability pursuant to the Amer with Disabilities Act (ADA).
-For more information see the EEOC guidance (Section K). • Employers must offer an exemption rate with Disabilities Act (ADA).
-For more information see the EEOC guidance (Section K). • Employers must offer an exemption and its provide or a disability pursuant to the Amer with Disabilities Act (ADA).
-For more information see the EEOC guidance (Section K). • Employers must offer exemption or grounds of sincerely held religious beliefs unless this exemption cause undue hardship on the employer.
-F more information see the EEOC guidance (Section L). □ Enforce mask mandates for nonvaccinated employees who receive medical or religious exemption unless the grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religious beliefs unless this exemption or grounds of sincerely held religiou ication icans re e the the icans re es a
+Employee Va accination Status Checklist Fully Vaccinated Vaccination In Progress Unvaccinated and declining to get vaccinated Medical/Religious Exemption □ Obtain acceptable proof of vaccination from vaccinated employees. □ Maintain records of each employee's vaccination status by photocopy, digital photograph, scanned image, PDF, or state-issued QR-code. □ Provide up to four hours paid leave to receive each primary vaccination dose, and reasonable time and paid sick leave to recover from any side effects experienced following each primary vaccination dose. □ OSHA will not issue citations for non-compliance with any requirements of the ETS before January 10, so long as an employer is exercising reasonable, good faith efforts to come into compliance with the standard. □ For employees who are in the workplace at least once per week, weekly negative COVID-19 tests. □ For an employee who works remotely -negative COVID-19 test within 7 days of entering office. □ All unvaccinated employees must wear a mask when indoors or when occupying a vehicle with another person for work purposes. □ OSHA will not issue citations for noncompliance with the standard's testing requirements before February 9, so long as an employer is exercising reasonable, good faith efforts to come into compliance with the standard.
+Employers must offer an exemption on the grounds of a medical contraindication or a disability pursuant to the Americans with Disabilities Act (ADA).
+For more information see the EEOC guidance (Section K).
+Employers must offer exemption on the grounds of sincerely held religious beliefs unless this exemption causes undue hardship on the employer.
+For more information see the EEOC guidance (Section L).
+Enforce mask mandates for non-vaccinated employees who receive a medical or religious exemption unless waived by their reasonable accommodation.